CodeURJC-FW-2025-26/webapp04/README.md

 **Description of the Tasks Completed:**
 I prepared the project for Práctica 2 by setting up the folder structure, creating `app.js` and `router.js`, and adding the sample data as JSON files, which are automatically loaded into the database when the program starts.
 I configured the HTML pages to use Mustache templates, which render the data provided by the backend.
 I also added shared header and footer partials so that all views follow a consistent layout.
 In addition, I implemented pagination on the home page.

 Furthermore, I configured most of the routes in `router.js` as well as the `movieCatalogue.js` and `actorCatalogue.js` modules, which act as interfaces to the database.
-I added searching, filtering and sorting functionality on the home page together with the corresponding UI.
+I added searching, filtering, and sorting functionality on the home page together with the corresponding UI.
 I also implemented the status page, which serves as an intermediate page after user interactions, and added backend error-handling logic.

 Once the main tasks were completed, I made several improvements: for cleaner URLs, I introduced a slug field in the sample data and used it instead of the database-generated IDs.
 Additionally, even though the relationship between movies and actors remains unidirectional, I expanded the data-loading process so that each actor is now also linked to their respective movies.
 I made some design adjustments on the movie and actor detail pages for better readability, and added logic to display when an actor is deceased.